addevonly/workshop2-angular-material/README.md

 # Workshop 2 - Angular Material and UI-Router with Firebase as the backend DB

 This is a workshop designed to practice writing Angular code in order to complete a simple chat client.
 The workshop is divided into 6 branches with each branch representing a step.
-Checkout branch 1 and follow the README or the instructions printed in the index.html files to complet each step.
+Checkout branch 1 and follow the README or the instructions printed in the index.html files to complete each step.

 ###Getting Started###
 Clone the repository and go to the newly created directory.